-Amounts paid and awards granted under our equity plans will be subject to recoupment in accordance with the Dodd-Frank Wall Street Reform and Consumer Protection Act and any applicable regulations under the Securities Act of 1933, as amended (the "Securities Act"), any clawback policy the Company adopts or as is required by applicable law.
+In November 2023, we adopted the Dynavax Technologies Corporation Incentive Compensation Recoupment Policy (the "Recoupment Policy"), which is intended to comply with the Dodd Frank Wall Street Reform and Consumer Protection Act and related Nasdaq listing standards.
+A copy of the Recoupment Policy can be found in the investors section of our website, www.dynavax.com under investors-corporate governance.
 In addition, as a public company subject to the provisions of Section 304 of the Sarbanes-Oxley Act of 2002, if we are required as a result of misconduct to restate our financial results due to our material noncompliance with any financial reporting requirements under the federal securities laws, our chief executive officer and chief financial officer may be legally required to reimburse us for any bonus or other incentive-based or equity-based compensation they receive.
-In addition, we will comply with the requirements of the Dodd-Frank Wall Street Reform and Consumer Protection Act once the SEC final regulations on the subject become effective.